ashford-2030/ashford-2030.github.io/README.md

 Yellow - omission sites - submitted as 'late' entries.
 Red - sites such as Chilmington Green already underway.

 Where possible we've tried to use the council's site codes.
-We are working on trying to display the number of homes each of these sites represent too (which can be found here [http://www.ashford.gov.uk/site-submissions-2013](http://www.ashford.gov.uk/site-submissions-2013)).
+We are working on trying to display the number of homes each of these sites represent too (which can also be found here [http://www.ashford.gov.uk/site-submissions-2013](http://www.ashford.gov.uk/site-submissions-2013)).

 Please share the link and Let us know your thoughts - and more importantly let your councillors, political candidates know your thoughts too.